NLPerWS/KMatrix-2/README.md

    KMatrix-2 automatically matches the corresponding Knowledge Integrator (Unified Verbalizer and Unified Querier) based on the selected knowledge bases, without the need for manual selection by users.

-### System Design and Interaction

-   System Design and Interaction supports the construction, deployment, and user interaction of the K-LLMs system.
-The interface of System Construction is shown in picture.
-   We offer a rich selection of modular components and several typical enhancement patterns to support convenient construction of mainstream heterogeneous K-LLMs systems.
-We can construct K-LLMs system by:

-   1) Selecting knowledge enhancement pattern, including: Naive, Loop, Adaptive and Iterative;
-   2) Selecting knowledge source;
-   3) Selecting retriever and configuring parameters;
-   4) Selecting knowledge conflict resolution strategy;
-   5) Selecting generator and configuring parameters.

-   KMatrix-2 automatically matches the corresponding Knowledge Integrator (Unified Verbalizer and Unified Querier) based on the selected knowledge bases, without the need for manual selection by users.

 <div style="display: flex; justify-content: space-between;">
   <img src="images/deploy2.png" alt="Image 1" style="zoom:50%;"/>